-Citrus Little League operates a snack bar between the 60' and 90' fields at Red Hill Park and a small snack bar at the field at Golden Oak Park.
+Citrus Little League operates a snack bar between the 60' and 90' fields at Red Hill Park.
 These concession stands (snack bar) consist of primarily pre-packaged food, drinks and snacks.
 There will also be an outdoor grill that will be used for preparation of some menu items.